sijnstra/agon-docs/docs/vdp/VDU-Commands.md

 \* Full support for these settings was added in Agon Console8 VDP 2.7.0.
 Partial support for bits 1 and 2 was added in Console8 VDP 2.5.0 but only for direction-based scrolling ([`VDU 23, 7`](#vdu-23-7)).

 § Whilst the Quark documentation claims that bits 4 and 5 are supported in the Quark VDP 1.04 release, they were not actually supported in the VDP firmware.
 The cursor would always move right after a character was printed, and the text cursor could never wrap to the top of the screen.
 The cursor direction bits were also not supported.
 Support for scroll protection was also limited to an incorrect (buggy) implementation, which would simply prevent vertical scrolling.
 Full support for all of these features was added in Agon Console8 VDP 2.7.0.
+Further improvements to ensure that scroll protection works in exactly the same way as on Acorn systems were made in VDP 2.15.0.

-Scroll protection, when enabled, means that when in [`VDU 4`](#vdu-4) mode printing a character that results in the cursor moving off the right-hand edge of the screen will cause a "pending newline" to be generated, rather than immediately performing a newline.
-When this occurs, the cursor position will be one position greater than the right-most accessible column.
-This newline will be executed just before the next character is printed if the cursor has not otherwise been moved back within the screen.
-This means that sending a backspace character ([`VDU 127`](#vdu-127)) or cursor left command ([`VDU 8`](#vdu-8)) would cancel the pending newline, whilst a cursor right command will execute it.
+Scroll protection, when enabled, ensures that printing a character when the text cursor is at the last character position on the screen a "pending newline" is generated and the cursor will wait at the edge of the screen, rather than immediately moving to the next line and causing the screen to scroll.
+If a subsequent character is printed, or a "cursor right" command ([`VDU 9`](#vdu-9)) is issued, then the pending newline will be executed just before the next character is printed or the cursor moved.
+If the cursor is moved back within the screen then the pending newline will be cancelled.

 Enabling scroll protection therefore allows you to print a character to the bottom right-most character position on the screen without causing the screen to scroll.